 Full-time unit members whose Load is one hundred percent (100%) teaching shall have five (5) scheduled office hours per week during the Academic Year.
 Of the five (5) scheduled office hours a maximum of two (2) scheduled hours may be virtual.
+Of the five (5) scheduled office hours a minimum of three (3) hours shall be held on campus.
 Unit members whose teaching Load in a given semester is less than one hundred percent (100%) shall have their office hours obligation reduced proportionately to their teaching assignment at the ratio of one (1) office hour for every three (3) Calculated A Hours (CAHs) of instruction.
 For instance, if a Full-time unit member's teaching Load is nine (9) Calculated A Hours (CAHs), then the unit member shall have three (3) scheduled office hours per week during that semester.